IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 WHEREAS, the national center for complementary and alternative medicine defines complementary and alternative medicine as "a group of diverse medical and health care systems, practices, and products that are not generally considered part of conventional medicine.
 Conventional medicine (also called western or allopathic medicine) is medicine as practiced by holders of M.D. (medical doctor) and D.O. (doctor of osteopathy) degrees and by allied health professionals, such as physical therapists, psychologists, and registered nurses.
 The boundaries between cam and conventional medicine are not absolute, and specific cam practices may, over time, become widely accepted."
 1 and according to the National Center for Complementary and Alternative Medicine, 38% of adults and 11.8% of children used complementary or alternative medicine in 2007 2, and before applying any therapy, a proper diagnosis must be established, and establishing a proper diagnosis requires a level of knowledge, training, and skill possessed by a physician, now therefore be it,

-RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) encourages its members to become knowledgeable about complementary and alternative medicine, and
+RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) encourages its members to become knowledgeable about complementary and alternative medicine, and be it further

-RESOLVED, that the IOMA encourages its members to discuss the use of complementary and alternative medicine with their patients in a non-judgmental manner that is personally respectful and culturally sensitive, and
+RESOLVED, that the IOMA encourages its members to discuss the use of complementary and alternative medicine with their patients in a non-judgmental manner that is personally respectful and culturally sensitive, and be it further

-RESOLVED, that the IOMA encourages the continued performance of well-designed, evidence-based research on the efficacy and safety of complementary and alternative medicine, and
+RESOLVED, that the IOMA encourages the continued performance of well-designed, evidence-based research on the efficacy and safety of complementary and alternative medicine, and be it further

 RESOLVED, that the IOMA opposes all attempts to permit non-physician providers to gain or expand their scope of practice to include complementary and alternative medicine practices.